 The student applies the Visual C++ programming language to more advanced problems by designing, implementing and documenting computer applications.
 Key topics include class constructors and destructors, function overloading, operator overloading, dynamic memory allocation, encapsulation, inheritance and polymorphism.
 Selected classes from the C++ Standard Template Library (STL) are also covered.
 Lab fee required.

 This course provides an introduction to object-oriented programming and the Java programming language.
-Students will design, build, implement and debug computer applications and web applets using the Java language.
+Students will design, build, test and debug computer applications using the Java language.
 Lab fee required.

 In this course the student will learn the more advanced features of the Java programming language and object-oriented programming.
 Advanced Java applications will be created that utilize graphical user interfaces, databases, multithreading, Internet communications, and multimedia.
 Lab fee required.

 Web Applications introduces students to the art of web development by using industry standard tools and scripts to construct commercial-grade web pages.
 The course will cover the software tools available to create and develop web pages as well as hands-on experience configuring a variety of software used on a website.
 Lab fee required.

 Web Programming I will focus on the skills required for web application development using XHTML, client-side scripting and basic server-side scripts.
 This course will explore the syntax, semantics and limitations of page layout, Cascading Style Sheets and basic scripting.
 Implementation of server-side scripting will be covered as it pertains to form processing.
 Examples of tools, W3 standards and cross-browser compatibility will also be examined.
 Upon completion of the course, the student will be able to design, program and publish a commercial-grade website.
 Lab fee required.